patrickcping/pingone-go/management/docs/OrganizationsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1OrganizationsOrganizationIDGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReadOneOrganizationsRequest struct via the builder pattern

 Name | Type | Description  | Notes